-WHO TRANSLATES LEGAL DOCUMENTS??
+WHO DOES LEGAL TRANSLATIONS?

 These types of translations are done by legal translators who specialise in translating texts in the field of law.
 It's important to point out that a legal translation in itself isn't an official document.
 If you need an official document, you need to request a sworn translation.

 Legal translators specialise in the legal field and translate into their native language.
 This means that as well as being a professional translator, they'll also have received academic training in law.
 It could be a master's degree with a legal specialism, a university degree, or another course in this area.

 LEGAL TRANSLATION CHALLENGES